cergo123/ChatVoicePlayer/README.md

 # Why to use this library?
 - To avoid the unwanted errors of using MediaPlayer in Android
 - This is a ready-to-use component to use in playing the chat voice messages in chat applications or any other app
+- Easy to use WaveForm for the played sounds

 # Features
 - Extremely easy to use
 - Direct share of the audio file
 - Full control of customization (colors, visibilities, shapes)
 - The controls are availabe in XML and programmatically
+- WaveForm Seekbar

+# What's new in `1.0.2`
+- Adding Waveform Seekbar (Sound Visualization)
+- Adding Timing Background Color
+- Fixing a minor error

 # Installation
 Step 1.
 Add it in your root build.gradle at the end of repositories: